shoutsid/townhall/README.md

 2. Run the [setup script](https://github.com/shoutsid/townhall/blob/main/setup.sh) to set up the virtual environment and install dependencies.
 3. Update the `.env` file with your `OPENAI_API_KEY` using the provided [.env.example](https://github.com/shoutsid/townhall/blob/main/.env.example) as a reference.
 4. To start the chat interface, run the command `streamlit run app.py`.
-5. (Optional) Execute the [main.py](https://github.com/shoutsid/townhall/blob/main/main.py) script to start the application.
+5. (Optional) Execute the [main.py](https://github.com/shoutsid/townhall/blob/main/main.py) script to start a conversation via CLI.

 ## Dependencies